oOperaho/oOperaho/README.md

 → In the learning process, with a vision for the desktop games and applications market.

-→ Feel free to contact with me, all my accounts are linked below.

 → _I can accept any job, help or project to work for now, to increase my experience: [My LinkedIn.](www.linkedin.com/in/operaho/)_

+→ Feel free to contact with me.

 <h3 align= "center" >• Specifications •</h3>